 In any case, you have to configure the "authentication chain", see the Authentication Chain Principles

 Contribute an XML extension from the following content.
 Adapt the

 authenticationChain element content with the list of plugins you want to use.

 <extension target="org.nuxeo.ecm.platform.ui.web.auth.service.PluggableAuthenticationService" point="chain"> <authenticationChain> <plugins> <plugin>BASIC_AUTH</plugin> <plugin>ANONYMOUS_AUTH</plugin> <plugin>THE_PLUGIN_I_WANT_TO_USE</plugin> </plugins> </authenticationChain> </extension>

-The Nuxeo Platform will use the plugins in the order they are chained.
-First attempt for each plugin will be to retrieve credentials (see implementation for a better understanding).
-If no credential is found, it will try to call the
+The Nuxeo Platform will use the plugins in the order they are chained up until one is successful.
+The first goal for each plugin is to retrieve an identity with the

 Customizing the Login Page

 You can customize the login page using Nuxeo Studio (background picture, colors, logo).